giftnuss/foodsharing/docs/php-structure.md

 One main difference to Models is that a Gateway doesn't contain the actual model of an entity, as the overall domain logic is put into [Transactions](#transaction-classes) while the structure lives in [Data Transfer Objects](#data-transfer-objects).

-The purpose of a Gateway is to provide functionality to *query* instances of a certain entity type.
+The purpose of a Gateway is to provide functionality to *query* instances of a certain entity type from the database.
 If you are familiar with ORM based architectures, you might compare the Gateway's responsibility to the one of a Repository.

 As methods to be found on a Gateway class have the job to perform queries, they should be named in a way that portrays this.
 They should not pretend to perform domain-related business logic.
 A method name suitable for a